 For every mattress we test at Mattress Advisor, we measure how well a mattress performs at relieving pressure using a pressure mapping device.
 Below you will see an example of a mattress that performed well in our pressure relief test and one that did not, for the side position.

 The cooler the color, the lower the pressure.
-Look out for these diagrams on our mattress review detail pages.
+Look out for these diagrams on our individual mattress review pages.

-Side sleepers tend to prefer a mattress that falls on the medium-soft to medium end of the firmness spectrum.
+Side sleepers should avoid an extremely firm or extremely soft mattress.
+If you’re a side sleeper, you need a mattress that contours your body and relieves joint pressure and pain at the hips and shoulders.
+Side sleepers tend to prefer a softer mattress that falls on the medium-soft to medium end of the firmness spectrum.
 If the mattress is too firm, you’re likely to feel joint pain and tension.

 But a mattress that’s too soft won’t provide enough support.
 Look for a mattress that’s supportive but also soft enough to minimize stress on the hips and shoulders.